r1b/computerlab.io/source/_posts/lab-README.md

 ### What is Computer Lab?

-Computer Lab is an independent software development team that builds data-driven applications.
-Lab exists because we want to advance the state of software development.
-We want to write better software, for better reasons, .
+Computer Lab is an independent software development team.
+We build systems for clients and for ourselves, and work to advance the practice of software development.
+Our current focus is building data-driven web applications with rich user interfaces,.

 ### Organization and Roles